 Government soldiers took the 27 villagers from Letka village in Mrauk-U township on April 10 during fighting with the Arakan Army (AA) that has raged in the region since January as the rebel force seeks greater autonomy for Buddhist Rakhines in the western state.

-Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command which is responsible for Rakhine state, told RFA’s Myanmar Service that three detainees passed away while in detention.
+Colonel Win Zaw Oo, spokesman for the Myanmar military’s Western Command responsible for Rakhine state, told RFA’s Myanmar Service that three detainees passed away while in detention.
 Zaw Myo Tun died of a heart attack, Thein Tun Sein died of suicide by hanging, and Maung Than Nu died from the effects of drug withdrawal, he said.

 When asked by RFA if the military had notified the families about the deaths, Win Zaw Oo said he did not know.